Staggered vs Square Wheel Setups: Which Is Right for Your Car?

 This guide breaks down what staggered, square, and reverse staggered fitments actually mean, which drivetrains pair best with each, and how to think about offsets when the front and rear aren’t the same size.

-What Is a Staggered Wheel Setup?
+What Is a Staggered Fitment?

 What Is a Square Wheel Setup?